Professor David Coomes

-Yi provides lab management, technical support, developing analytical procedures, supervising Part II undergraduates and PhDs students, training postdoctoral RAs within Ecology laboratories.
-She has been involved in leaf traits analysis as part of projects to map ecosystems from airborne imagery, including method development for elemental and stable isotope analysis and measuring the phenolics and tannin content.
-She has also contributed to the QGIS image analysis to allow continued data processing in support of a PDRA research programme … Read more
+Yi provides lab management, developing analytical procedures, supervising Part II undergraduates and PhDs students, training postdoctoral RAs within Ecology laboratories.
+She has been involved in leaf traits analysis as part of projects to map ecosystems from airborne imagery.
+She has also contributed to the QGIS image analysis to allow continued data processing.

 Sacha is interested in how climate change is affecting Mediterranean forests.
 She is working on determining Mediterranean forest resilience to drought from space.
-The first part of her work consists in using the latest cloud-computing infrastructure provided by Google Earth Engine to analyse time series of remote sensing data collected by a NASA satellite constellation.
-Following that, she is working on linking those satellite determined resilience to ground measurements from the Spanish national forest inventory and other datasets collected over Spain, including sap flow measurements and high spatial resolution hyperspectral imaging.
+First, using Google Earth Engine to analyse time series of remote sensing data collected by a NASA satellite constellation.
+Second, linking those satellite determined resiliences to ground measurements from the Spanish national forest inventory and other datasets collected over Spain.
 Her work aims to determine how well we can monitor forest water use using satellite imagery in face of increasing drought severity and frequency in the Mediterranean basin.
 A validated remote sensing method would provide a valuable alternative to expensive, intensive ground-based measurements.

 Tun (O’Neill) works on (1) Myanmar’s forests’ carbon storage; (2) role of forests in the national economy and socioeconomic development through REDD+; (3) species compositional variations in the forests due to ecological factors.
 During his first year PhD, he investigated the ecological drivers which affect standing forest carbon stock and tree diversity variations of the five major forest types in Myanmar and whether these forests continue to exist for the future national REDD+ scheme by taking into account the response of standing forest carbon stock to environmental conditions, forest tenure, and understanding stand diversity and structure of the forests.

 James is using high frequency repeat UAV lidar scanning and satellite remote sensing to better understand the phenology of tropical forests and their response to future climate change.
-By conducting regular surveys in the Amazonian forests of French Guiana, he hopes to assess subtle seasonal changes to leaf area/density down to the level of individual trees, and thereby decipher enigmatic rainforest phenomena such as the dry season green-up of the Amazon.
+He hopes to assess subtle seasonal changes to leaf area/density down to the level of individual trees, and thereby decipher enigmatic rainforest phenomena such as the dry season green-up of the Amazon.
 He also works on applying deep learning approaches to better understand and predict threats to tropical forests, supporting the work of international rainforest conservation and climate change NGO Cool Earth.